scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 dubious; we favor understanding the impact of a package from the breadth of the user community that uses it.
-This further supports the idea that using multiple approaches to understanding Python package user are needed to build a complete picture; each has its own shortcomings that may be complemented by others.
+This further supports the idea that using multiple approaches to understanding Python package use are needed to build a complete picture; each has its own shortcomings that may be complemented by others.

 Part of the power of scientific Python is that it enables its developers to